Q. Where are the aid stations?

 Q. When do the races start?

-A. The Marathon and Marathon Relay start at 8:00 a.m. on June 21nd at Bartlett High School.
-The Half Marathon, Four Miler, and Youth Cup start at 9:00 a.m. at west end of the Delaney Park Strip.
+A. The Marathon and Marathon Relay start at 8:00 a.m. on June 21 at Bartlett High School.
+The Half-Marathon begins at 9:00 a.m., followed by the 4-Miler at 9:15 and Youth Cup at 9:30 at west end of the Delaney Park Strip.

 Q. How do I get to the Marathon start?